learningdevopsfromscratch/early-access/README.md

 1. Install [Homebrew](https://brew.sh/). *Homebrew* is a package manager that allows you to install software on your Desktop that can easily be removed.
 This helps with keeping your system clean since you'll be installing a good deal of software.

-2. Install Python3
+2. Install Python3 (version 3.11.4)
+> *Note: I tried my best to keep the code compatible with all Python3 versions, so don't worry if you don't have the same exact version listed here.*
 ```bash
 brew install python
 ```

-3. Confirm you have Python 3 installed by opening up your *Terminal* and typing `python` or `python3`
+1. Confirm you have Python 3 installed by opening up your *Terminal* and typing `python` or `python3`

 You should see something like the following.
 ```bash